Que up the old 33rpm record player and what did you find?

 If ambient temperatures are low, the engine idle speed will slowly increase to 1,000 rpm after two minutes of idle, if the following conditions are met: Do not depress the brake or throttle pedals, the automatic transmission must be in park, and the vehicle speed must be zero.
 To cancel the fast idle feature, apply the throttle.
 For more information on the fast idle feature, consult your ‘98.5-’19 Owner’s Manual.

 A battery loses substantial cranking power as the battery temperature decreases to 0F (-18C).
-At 0F (-18C), and the engine requires twice as much power to crank at the same rpm.
+At 0F (-18C) as the engine requires twice as much power to crank at the same rpm.
 The use of 120-volt AC powered battery blankets will greatly increase starting capability at low temperatures.
-Suitable battery blankets are available from your authorized Mopar dealer.

 Cold Weather Grille Cover